tobiasbriones/ep-file-system/docs/dev/measure-cohesiveness/index.md

 I can't over-engineer to tell that I write the best code since the beginning of all the projects, I can't under-engineer eiter because that would turn into a problem factory soon.
-A senior like me just knows what to do in each situation.
+A "senior" like me just knows what to do in each situation.

 ## I Found Something Superb